This topic takes on average 55 minutes to read.

 The bases are always paired A with T and G with C and it is the exact sequence of these base pairs in the DNA molecule that maps out the genetic code of the individual.

-The DNA molecule is twisted into a double helix and coiled so tightly, that the total length of the human genome, about 1.8 m, fits inside a nucleus of diameter about 6 micrometres.
+The DNA molecule is twisted into a double helix and coiled so tightly, that the total length of the human genome, about 1.8m, fits inside a nucleus of diameter about 6μm.

 A small section of a chromosome that controls particular characteristics, is called a gene.
 Each chromosome carries hundreds of genes; scientists have identified 20,000-25,000 human genes.
 Only some of the full set of genes is used in any one cell – some genes are ‘switched off’.

 The chromosomes in a pair carry the same genes at the same positions.
-One of each pair has come from the mother and the other from the father, so the genes are also in pairs and both code for the same characteristic.
+One of each pair has come from a different biological parent, so the genes are also in pairs and both code for the same characteristic.
 These alternative forms of one gene are called alleles or variants.

 An individual may have two alleles the same or two different alleles for any one gene.
-If both alleles are the same they are known as homozygous alleles and if they are different they are known as heterozygous.
-When alleles are heterozygous it may be that one of the alleles is dominant and the other recessive.
+Individuals carrying two of the same alleles are known as homozygous, whereas those carrying two different alleles are heterozygous.
+When alleles are different, it may be that one of the alleles is dominant and the other recessive.
 A dominant allele always shows its related characteristic in the individual.